Turbofan: Future progress

 Modeling advances and high specific strength materials may help it succeed where previous attempts failed.

-When noise levels will be within current standards and similar to the Leap engine, 15% lower fuel burn will be available and for that Safran is testing its controls, vibration and operation, while airframe integration is still challenging.
+When noise levels are within existing standards and similar to the LEAP engine, 15% lower fuel burn will be available and for that Safran is testing its controls, vibration and operation, while airframe integration is still challenging.

 For GE Aviation, the energy density of jet fuel still maximises the Breguet range equation and higher pressure ratio cores; lower pressure ratio fans, low-loss inlets and lighter structures can further improve thermal, transfer and propulsive efficiency.

-Under the U.S. Air Force’s Adaptive Engine Transition Program, adaptive thermodynamic cycles will be used for the sixth-generation jet fighter, based on a modified Brayton cycle and Constant volume combustion.
+Under the U.S. Air Force's Adaptive Engine Transition Program, adaptive thermodynamic cycles will be used for the sixth-generation jet fighter, based on a modified Brayton cycle and Constant volume combustion.

 Additive manufacturing in the advanced turboprop will reduce weight by 5% and fuel burn by 20%.

 Rotating and static ceramic matrix composite (CMC) parts operates 500 °F hotter than metal and are one-third its weight.

 With $21.9 million from the Air Force Research Laboratory, GE is investing $200 million in a CMC facility in Huntsville, Alabama, in addition to its Asheville, North Carolina site, mass-producing silicon carbide matrix with silicon-carbide fibers in 2018.

 CMCs will be used ten times more by the mid-2020s: the CFM LEAP requires 18 CMC turbine shrouds per engine and the GE9X will use it in the combustor and for 42 HP turbine nozzles.

 Rolls-Royce Plc aim for a 60:1 pressure ratio core for the 2020s Ultrafan and began ground tests of its 100,000 hp gear for 100,000 lbf and 15:1 bypass ratios.

-Nearly stoichiometric turbine entry temperatures approaches the theoretical limit and its impact on emissions has to be balanced with environmental performance goals.
+Nearly stoichiometric turbine entry temperature approaches the theoretical limit and its impact on emissions has to be balanced with environmental performance goals.

 Open rotors, lower pressure ratio fans and potentially distributed propulsion offer more room for better propulsive efficiency.

-Exotic cycles, heat exchangers and pressure gain/constant volume combustion can improve thermodynamic efficiency.
+Exotic cycles, heat exchangers and pressure gain/constant volume combustion may improve thermodynamic efficiency.

 Additive manufacturing could be an enabler for intercooler and recuperators.

 Closer airframe integration and hybrid or electric aircraft can be combined with gas turbines.